JJM8/ESP32_SmartWatch/README.md

-# Agent Watch
+# Agent Watch(WIP)

-**A wrist-mounted interface for AI agent frameworks such as [Uniagent](https://github.com/joshy/Uniagent).** Speak into a rectangular screened smartwatch and get action and responses from your AI agent on the built-in screen.
+**A wrist-mounted interface for AI agent frameworks built for engineers of all types** Speak into a rectangular screened smartwatch and get action and responses from your AI agent on the built-in screen.

 | | |
 |:---:|:---:|